 Assessed by Woods & Coppins (2012) as of Least Concern, though more or less confined to high mountains and the extreme north and thus vulnerable to climate warming.

-GBI collections have been assigned to Thamnolia vermicularis var. subuliformis.
-This has been distinguished from the type variety by its UV+ white, K+ pale yellow and Pd+ yellow reactions, versus UV-, K+ bright yellow and Pd+ orange to red for var. vermicularis.
+GBI collections have been assigned to Thamnolia subuliformis rather than T. vermicularis.
+This has been distinguished from the type variety by its UV+ white, K+ pale yellow and Pd+ yellow reactions, versus UV-, K+ bright yellow and Pd+ orange to red for T. vermicularis.
 Recent phylogenetic research has shown that chemistry does not appear to be a good differential feature for infraspecific groupings within the species as a whole.
 The chalk-white, worm-like, usually unbranched, hollow and prostrate thalli are unlikely to be confused with any other species; Siphula ceratites shows some similarities but has a shorter, erect, compact thallus.

 Locally frequent in montane areas of NW England (Lake District), N Wales and the Scottish Highlands.
 BLS map here.